RinniSwift/DataPersistence/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NSKeyedArchiver (encode objects and store data) saves data\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NSKeyedUnarchiver (decode data from a file and decodes it into objects) retrieves data
 1. [insert project link](https://github.com/RinniSwift/DataPersistence)

+## FileSystem
+*file system handles the persistent storage of data files, apps, and the files associated with the operating system itself.
+Therefore, the file system is one of the fundamental resources used by all processes*\
+*At installation of an app, it creates a sandbox directory, each directory containing container directories.
+There are mostly 3 containers:*\
+*The bundle container directory: holds the app bundle, app information*\
+*The data container directory: divides into further sub directories:*\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Documents, Temporary, Library, Library cache Directories*\
+*The iCloud container directory*\